-Allford Hall Monaghan Morris is working on a new Shoreditch skyscraper, replacing an already approved 21-story tower designed by Make for the same site
+Allford Hall Monaghan Morris is working on a skyscraper in London's Shoreditch, which would replace an already approved 21-story tower designed by Make.

-In 2021 Hackney Council approved Make’s proposal for a major office development bound by Wilson Street, Christopher Street and Earl Street near Finsbury Square.
-However, the site's owner, London Stock Exchange, later sold the site to developers Edge and Mitsui Fudosan.
+In 2021, Hackney Council approved Make’s proposal for a major office development bound, but the site's owner, London Stock Exchange, later sold the site to developers Edge and Mitsui Fudosan.

-The new owners have since appointed AHMM to design a six to 21-story office building, according to a pre-application document written by Hackney Council.
+AHMM has since been assigned with designing a six to 21-story office building, according to a pre-application document written by Hackney Council.
 The building would feature angled façades and step-back from the sixth floor, with terraces at every level above, under early plans.

-The tower will join an emerging cluster of high-rises around Shoreditch, with Foster + Partners’ 50-storey Principal Place and Kohn Pedersen Fox’s 33-storey One Crown Place already been built, and Perkins + Will’s 40-story The Stage nearing completion.
+The tower will join several high-rises around Shoreditch, with Foster + Partners’ 50-story Principal Tower and Kohn Pedersen Fox’s 33-story One Crown Place South already been built, and Perkins & Will’s 38-story The Stage, which is nearing completion.

 For more on this story, go to Architects' Journal.